 Bethesda, MD, is part of Montgomery County, which is located very close to the nation’s capital.
 Home to the National Institutes of Health and the Walter Reed National Military Medical Center, tourists and business travelers flock to Bethesda for visits.
 With 63,374 residents, many Bethesda dwellers commute to Washington, D.C., for work or to serve in one of the major institutions located directly in the community.
 With the Bethesda Metro Center station bringing the Red Line to the town, it is a great location for people from nearby communities like Rockville and Chevy Chase.
 With such an active business and governmental community, around one-third of the households in Bethesda are occupied by renters.

 However, bed bug bites can be a real problem for tenants and guests at Bethesda apartments and hotels.
 These pesky insects can strike anywhere, regardless of the price or quality of the accommodations.
 Bed bug infestations can be severely devastating.
 A bed bug bite is itchy and red, and some victims may suffer scarring as a result of the welts and associated scratching.
 Furthermore, it is extremely difficult to entirely eradicate bed bugs.
 People may lose thousands of dollars in property because of the carelessness of a landlord or hotel operator.
-If you have been injured by bed bugs in Bethesda, contact the experienced attorneys at Whitney, LLP for a free consultation about your potential bed bug bite claims.
+If you have been injured by bed bugs in Bethesda, contact the experienced attorneys at Whitney, LLP for a legal consultation about your potential bed bug bite claims.
 You will have no out-of-pocket fees or expenses to pursue your claim.
-To set up a free consultation, contact us today at (410) 583-8000 or use our online form.
+To set up a legal consultation, contact us today at (410) 583-8000 or use our online form.

 Bed Bugs in Apartments in Bethesda, MD